Where My Story Begins…

 At this point, I had already named this kitten “Pickles.”

 However, not all stories have a happy ending… There was a storm, you see… and by the time I came back… the kitten was gone.

 To this day, I felt as if I could have done something more.
 This is why I have developed this website.
 And this is why I heavily endorse organizations such as Neighborhood Cats.

 You see… as unfortunate as my story is… this very situation is commonplace.
 This is our reality.

 There is an overpopulation of cats in the wild.
 Some are feral – cats who were born and raised in the wild.
 But many are strays – cats who were abandoned, lost their homes or lost their owners.

 The number of cats in the wild is so staggering that we really can’t even estimate it.
-They say it could be anywhere from 200 to 600 million… but how could we ever be certain?
+They say that within the United States alone, there is an estimated about 20 to 60 million unowned, free-roaming cats… but how could we ever be certain?

 Neighborhood Cats – Dedicated to Cats and Cat Lovers